-As can be seen from table (\ref{tab:MCresults}), both the non-centred BSTS models as well as the original BSTS model of \citet{scott2014predicting} do better in sparse than in dense DGPs which is similar to the finding of \citet{cross2020macroeconomic}.
-The largest gains in estimation accuracy however of the proposed BSTS models over \citet{scott2014predicting} can be found for dense DGPs where the proposed estimators offer gains in accuracy well in excess of 50\% .
+As can be seen from Table \ref{tab:MCresults}, both the non-centred BSTS models as well as the original BSTS model of \citet{scott2014predicting} do better in sparse than in dense DGPs which is similar to the finding of \citet{cross2020macroeconomic}.
+The largest gains of the proposed BSTS models over \citet{scott2014predicting} can be found for dense DGPs where the proposed estimators offer gains in estimation accuracy well in excess of 50\% .
 In sparse designs, however, the latter slightly outperforms the former.
-This was to be expected given that the spike-and-slab prior uses a point mass prior on zero and that the true expected model size is used.
-It is encouraging that the differences in accuracy are very small. \\ Within the proposed estimators in dense designs, the HS prior BSTS versions are 30-40\% more accurate compared to the SSVS-BSTS which is in line with the empirical application.
-Hence, these results offer the conclusion that continuous shrinkage priors are clearly preferred over spike-and-slab models in dense DGPs with a latent local-linear trend component. \\ The Dickey-Savage density ratio tests confirm that the non-centred state space models are able to correctly identify which of the state variances are significant and which are not, even in high dimensional regression settings.
-It is interesting to note that the Dickey-Savage tests are, however, sensitive to correctly pinning down the regression coefficient vector: in dense designs, where the SSVS prior does worse than the horseshoe prior, the DS tests in cases (0,0.5) and (0,0) show false support for significant $\sigma^{\tau}$ \footnote{Note that we do not report DS tests for the original BSTS model.
-This is due to the fact that the prior on the state variance has no mass on zero and therefore is not testable.}. \\
+This is expected given that the spike-and-slab prior uses a point mass prior on zero and that the true expected model size is used.
+At the same time, it is encouraging that the differences in accuracy are very small.
+Among the proposed estimators in dense designs, the HS prior BSTS versions are 30-40\% more accurate compared to the SSVS-BSTS which is in line with our findings from the empirical application.
+Hence, these results offer the conclusion that continuous shrinkage priors are clearly preferred over spike-and-slab models in dense DGPs with a latent local-linear trend component.

+The Dickey-Savage density ratio tests confirm that the non-centred state space models are able to correctly identify which of the state variances are significant and which are not, even in high dimensional regression settings.
+However, the test is sensitive to correctly pinning down the regression coefficient vector: in dense designs, where the SSVS prior does worse than the horseshoe prior, the DS tests in cases (0,0.5) and (0,0) show false support for significant $\sigma^{\tau}$.\footnote{Note that we do not report DS tests for the original BSTS model.
+This is due to the fact that the prior on the state variance has no mass on zero and therefore is not testable.} \\